doug-moen/openscad2/functional_geometry/Programming.md

     while still low enough to prevent OpenSCAD from getting too slow or crashing while you are working on the design.

+* **complex objects with micro-fine detail** <br>
+  Using Functional Geometry, it is possible to create models that have huge amounts of procedurally generated detail, without making preview too slow or exceeding your memory limit.
+For example, fractal models or digital fabrics.
+  You can create complex models that would be impossible in OpenSCAD, because too many triangles would be required.
+To fully realize these benefits, you need to use the FG low level API, or yet-to-be-designed high level APIs, since unioning a million objects is just as problematic in FG as it is in OpenSCAD.

 * **no "non-manifold objects"** <br>
   The OpenSCAD rendering engine, based on CGAL, is very picky about "non-manifold objects", so you have to use tricks to perturb your model in ways to avoid these errors.